SegmentationBLWX/sssegmentation/docs/QuickRun.md

 This script accepts several optional arguments, including:

-- `${PARTITION}`: The Slurm partition you want to use,
+- `${PARTITION}`: Specify the name of the partition (or queue) where the job will be submitted, defining a set of resources and job scheduling policies.
-- `${JOBNAME}`: The job name you want to show,
+- `${JOBNAME}`: Specify the name of the job, which is used for job identification, monitoring, and logging in the job queue.
-- `${NGPUS}`: The number of GPUS you want to use,
+- `${NGPUS}`: The total number of processes for your testing, which is usually the total number of GPUs you are using for distributed testing.
-- `${CFGFILEPATH}`: The config file path which is used to customize segmentors,
+- `${CFGFILEPATH}`: The config file path which is used to customize segmentors.
-- `${CKPTSPATH}`: Checkpoints you want to resume from,
+- `${CKPTSPATH}`: Specify the checkpoint to use for performance testing.
+To automatically test the latest checkpoint in `SEGMENTOR_CFG['work_dir']`, set it to `f"{SEGMENTOR_CFG['work_dir']}/checkpoints-epoch-latest.pth"`.
-- `--eval_env`: Used to specify evaluate environment, support `server` environment (only save the test results which could be submitted to the corresponding dataset's official website to obtain the segmentation performance) and `local` environment (the default environment, test segmentors with the local images and annotations provided by the corresponding dataset),
+- `--eval_env`: Select the environment for evaluating segmentor performance, support `server` environment (only save the test results which could be submitted to the corresponding dataset's official website to obtain the segmentation performance) and `local` environment (the default environment, test segmentors with the local images and annotations provided by the corresponding dataset).
-- `--slurm`: Please add `--slurm` if you are using slurm to spawn testing jobs,
+- `--slurm`: Please add `--slurm` if you are using slurm to spawn testing jobs.
-- `--ema`: Please add `--ema` if you want to load ema weights for segmentors.
+- `--ema`: Please add `--ema` if you want to load ema weights of segmentors for performance testing.

 Here is an example of using 16 GPUs to test PSPNet on Slurm partition named *dev*,